Cahill Works Tiny Homes

 Walls

-Tongue and groove pine with larch trim
+Tongue and groove cedar with cedar and/or birch trim

 Floor